SonuKanwar7/reference-solutions/README.md

-# John_Hull_solutions
+# Reference Solutions
-Solutions to OPTIONS, FUTURES, AND OTHER DERIVATIVES 11th edition by John C. Hull
+A collection of worked solutions to problems drawn from academic and professional finance texts.

+Currently included:
+- *Options, Futures, and Other Derivatives* (11th Edition), John C. Hull